ReDI-School/intro-java/lesson4/scanner.md

 }
 ```

-So it has a reference to read the input from your keyboard (by using System.in) and an empty state (we see later what happens).
+So it has a reference to read the input from your keyboard (by using System.in) and an empty state (we will see later what happens).

 Now our program executes the first _sc.next()_.
 As the state of _sc_ is empty, the keyboard is asked for input (i.e. we use the passed _System.in_).